 I had recently been successful in getting a grant from the Scottish Arts Council (SAC) for the Electronic Scots School Dictionary, and I hoped they might fund another Scots children’s project.
 I set up a meeting, and we received very helpful advice from the late (sadly missed) Gavin Wallace, who warmly encouraged us to apply – and so The Swatch came about, as a means of testing our future readership.
 The overwhelming support we received from our readers helped to build the case for funding a larger project.
 Our original plan was to set up as publishers, but Gavin advised us that a Scots imprint, in partnership with an existing Scottish publisher, would be less risky and more fundable; and so we ended up as partners with Black & White Publishing (with whom James had a previous association).
 The University of Dundee also kindly gave us office space for the first year of the project.

 The Swatch combined new and original work in Scots with classic texts, such as William Dunbar’s ‘On his Heid-Ake’, chosen to appeal to bairns of all ages.
-My own contributions were Ma First ABC (an early version of Animal ABC), Sweetieraptors (a poem about Scots dinosaurs such as Dreichosaur and Nebosaurus), and Phonic Freens, a wee story to help bairns navigate the sounds and spellings of Scots.
-Sweetieraptors was brilliantly illustrated by the bairns from Seabeach Nursery in Portobello, which my daughter was then attending.
-(When he saw the Dreichosaur image, Gavin Wallace declared that it was ‘worthy of Chagall’.)
+My own contributions were Ma First ABC (an early version of Animal ABC), The Wheechosaurus (a poem about Scots dinosaurs that also featured Dreichosaur and Nebosaurus), and Phonic Freens, a wee story to help bairns navigate the sounds and spellings of Scots.
+Wheechosaurus was brilliantly illustrated by the bairns from Seabeach Nursery in Portobello, which my daughter was then attending.
+(When he saw the Dreichosaur image, Gavin Wallace declared that it was ‘worthy of Chagall’.

 When Lottery funding came through, in September 2001, we had less than a year in which to write, edit, commission illustrations for, and print, our first batch of titles.
 In the middle of this, Matthew left for several months in Australia, leaving me and James to write and edit three of the first four titles: my Animal ABC & Planet Fankle and James’s Scots Parliament.
 The fourth title, Hoose o Haivers, comprised a selection of stories based on Ovid’s Metamorphoses, with each of the three Dub Busters contributing our personal favourites.
 (For some reason, mine all featured heroines beginning with A: Arachne, Ariadne, and Atalanta!)